UK govt may veto Scotland’s gender self-recognition law

 LONDON (AP) — The British government is considering blocking a new law that makes it easier for people in Scotland to legally change their gender — a move that would spark conflict with transgender rights advocates and the nationalist Scottish administration in Edinburgh.

+Scottish First Minister Nicola Sturgeon said Monday that it would be an “outrage” if Prime Minister Rishi Sunak’s Conservative government vetoed the legislation, which was approved by the Scottish parliament last month.

+She said such a decision “will be using trans people – already one of the most vulnerable, stigmatized groups in our society – as a political weapon.”

-The Financial Times reported Monday that Prime Minister Rishi Sunak’s Conservative administration was set to veto the Scottish law.
-The government said no decision has been made but that it had concerns about the law, “particularly around safety issues for women and children.”
+Sunak’s office said no decision has been made but that it had concerns about the law, “particularly around safety issues for women and children.”

-The law approved by the Scottish parliament last month allows people age 16 or older to change the gender designation on their identity documents by self-declaration, removing the need for a medical diagnosis of gender dysphoria.
+The law allows people age 16 or older in Scotland to change the gender designation on their identity documents by self-declaration, removing the need for a medical diagnosis of gender dysphoria.

 It also cuts the time trans people must live in a different expressed gender before the change is legally recognized, from two years to three months for adults and to six months for people ages 16 and 17.